Parents & Support People

 - Be provided with a variety of materials to help you as you and the University work together to guide your student through their transition

-For Orientations for Freshman Students, one of the biggest things to expect is that you and your student are going through two separate programs.
+For Orientations for First-Year Students (new first-time to college), one of the biggest things to expect is that you and your student are going through two separate programs.
 There are certain sessions where Orientation and Parent Orientation overlap.
 These will include topics such as paying for college, getting started on campus, portions of the academic advising process, and a few of the meals.